Brent Sancho

 Brent Sancho CM (born 13 March 1977) is a Trinidadian former professional football player and politician.
 In February 2015, he became the Minister of Sports for his home country, Trinidad and Tobago.

 Club career

 College

 Born in Port of Spain, Sancho spent his college years playing for St. John's University in New York City, where he was part of the school's only National Championship, in 1996.

-Scotland and England
+Finland, Scotland and England

-Sancho then spent most of his early career playing in the United States, before joining Dundee in the 2003–04 season.
+Sancho then spent most of his early career playing in the United States.
+Sancho played in Finland in 1999 for MYPA in Veikkausliiga and Tervarit, before joining Dundee in the 2003–04 season.
 A successful spell in the SPL was followed by a transfer to League One side Gillingham.

 In December 2007 Sancho joined Millwall on a month's contract.
 This was not renewed and he found himself once again without a club until signing for Scottish Football League Division Two champions Ross County, in March 2008 until the end of the 2007–08 season.
 Sancho went on trial with Wrexham in July 2008 but was not signed by the club.